Carding (fraud): Contemporary situation

 In more recent years, Russian language forums have gained dominance over English language ones, with the former considerably more adept at identifying security researchers and counterintelligence activities and strict invitation systems.
 Russia's lack of extradition treaty with the United States has made the country somewhat of a safe haven of cyber criminals, with the Russian foreign ministry going so far as to recommend citizens not travel abroad to countries with such treaties.
 Investigative journalist Brian Krebs has extensively reported on Russian carders as an ongoing game of cat and mouse.

 Carding on Telegram

-Organised criminals have been flowing in mass to Telegram - and is used frequently for carding activities.
+Organised criminals have been flowing en masse to Telegram - and is used frequently for carding activities.
 Criminals create their own channels which release stolen bank data - in hope that other criminals will use it and the card will become 'dead'.
 The purpose behind this, is that numerous markets selling stolen bank card data, offer refunds for cards which are checked and are 'dead' as long as its checked within a given time-frame (usually two minutes).
 This results in hundreds of channels on Telegram being used to release stolen bank cards.